hbz/lobid/doc/lobid.md

 > In addition to sample code, having HTTP, XML, and JSON samples of your request and response is important.
 However, samples only are not sufficient.
 In addition, you need a description that explains the purpose of the call and you need a table that explains each element.
 We recommend a table with columns for Name, Type, Description, and Remarks.

 Agreed, that samples alone are not sufficient, but do we really need a table describing each element of our data?
 When putting the example first, why not attach the structured descriptive data (name, description, etc.) to the example?
 Today, this is quite easy to achieve with web annotation tools.
+So we took production examples of our JSON-LD data and annotated them with [hypothes.is](https://hypothes.is/).
+At first we planned to directly annotate the JSON files as provided via lobid (e.g. [this](http://lobid.org/organisations/DE-38M?format=json)) but people would only be able to see the annotations when using the [hypothes.is Chrome plugin](https://chrome.google.com/webstore/detail/hypothesis-web-pdf-annota/bjfhmglciegochdpefhhlphglcehbmek).
+Another option is hypothes.is' [via service](https://via.hypothes.is/) but it does [not support annotation of text files](https://github.com/hypothesis/via/issues/79).
+Thus, we decided to embed the JSON content on-the-fly in a HTML page, and add the hypothes.is script to the page.

-So we took production examples of our JSON-LD data and annotated them with [hypothes.is](https://hypothes.is/).<sup>1</sup> For lobid-organisations, it was enough to annotate one example file.
+For lobid-organisations, it was enough to annotate one example file.
 In order to cover most of the fields used in the lobid-resources data, we had to annotate different kinds of examples (book, periodical, article, series volume).

 We chose to annotate each JSON key adding the following information: